Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 Who Can Claim a Refund from Blue Motor Finance?

 If you’re a customer of Blue Motor Finance and specifically availed a product related to car financing such as Personal Contract Purchase (PCP) or Hire Purchase Agreement (HP), then there’s a possibility you have been mis-sold and are eligible for a claim.
-In the recent investigation by the FCA, it appeared there are many borrowers who were overcharged due to undisclosed commissions and inflated interest rates.
+In the recent investigation by the FCA, it appeared that there were many borrowers who were overcharged due to undisclosed commissions and inflated interest rates.
 To know if you qualify for a claim, check for these common signs of mis-selling.

 1. You Were Not Told About Broker Commissions

-The most common issue involved in the Blue Motor mis-sold finance, is the lack of transparency between dealers and buyers on broker commissions.
+The most common issue involved in the Blue Motor mis-sold finance is the lack of transparency between dealers and buyers on broker commissions.
 If your broker has earned commission from your agreement without informing you, then chances are they also manipulated the interest rates to boost their earnings, making the pricing unfairly structured.
 If you weren’t informed about the commissions, then you may have been mis-sold.

 2. Your Interest Rate Was Higher Than Expected

 As soon as issues on DCAs started to pile in, so did customers discovering the higher interest they were charged for no reason.
 Apparently, most customers qualified for lower rates, but since there was a commission, brokers intentionally hiked the interest, inflating their commissions as well.
-If you believe you were charged excessively high interest, then you should check and compare it with the interests other lenders have to assess if you’ve been charged higher than you should be.
+If you believe you were charged excessively high interest, then you should check and compare it with the interest rates other lenders have to assess if you’ve been charged higher than you should be.

 3. There wasn't any cost breakdown

 In car financing, lenders are required to clearly outline all the fees, charges, interest rates and commissions included to ensure there is transparent pricing.
 As a buyer, you should be able to determine the costs involved in the credit you’re taking out.
-A clear pricing information allows you to make an informed decision on whether this purchase is what fits you best.
+Clear pricing information allows you to make an informed decision on whether this purchase is what fits you best.
 If there is no clear pricing, then signing the agreement should not be done too.

 4. You Were Pressured into Taking a Specific Deal